LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-06-02-candlelight.md

 Standing in the dark alone,
 Holding candles of our own.
 Trusting what the flame reveals,
-Thought hiding far more than it yields.
+Though hiding far more than it yields.

 Not because it lights it all,
 Or makes every burden small.